OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 *Updating the Docker image.*

-And with that we have created an Octopus project to deploy `emailservice`, one of the eleven microservices that make up the Hipster Shop sample application.
+And with that we have created an Octopus project to deploy `emailservice`, one of the eleven microservices that make up the Online Boutique sample application.
 The other microservices are called:

 * `checkoutservice`
 * `recommendationservice`